intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging.md

 - `Producer` and `Consumer` classes provide wrappers for each different **Dataset**.

-- _Feature_ messages propogate 'feature flag' changes to each configurable service.
+- _Feature_ messages propogate 'feature toggle' changes to each configurable service.

 - _Monitoring__ messages stream device data through the API host to the `analytics` repository.